wlerin/feralfilehosting/Feral Wiki/HTTP/Password protect your WWW folder/readme.md

 Section 1: Creating our .htaccess
 ---

-**Step 1:** [SSH to your Feral server](https://www.feralhosting.com/faq/view?question=165).
+**Step 1:** [SSH to your Feral server](https://www.feralhosting.com/faq/view?question=12).
 First we need to navigate to the directory we want to protect.
 The file that will be protecting our default www directory is called `.htaccess` (please note the initial dot).
 It works in partnership with a file called `.htpasswd` in which the actual encrypted password is stored.
 Let's create the `.htaccess` first.

-The First thing we should do is log in via SSH. [please see this guide for how to do this](https://www.feralhosting.com/faq/view?question=165)
+In SSH do this command:

 ~~~
 cd ~/www/$(whoami).$(hostname)/public_html/